 - How long you envision the seder lasting.
 It’s perfectly OK to hold a short and sweet seder, or to hold an all-night-discuss-every-topic seder, but your guests will appreciate knowing what they’re getting into if they accept your invitation.
 For families with small kids, arriving at a seder only to discover that it’s going to be three hours before the meal is served and then highly intellectual discussions are going to carry on until 2 a.m. may turn the seder into, ironically, a form of bondage of its own, filled with antsy and bored kids and rumbling tummies.

 - What kind of Haggadah you plan to use – is it strictly Orthodox, modern Reform, or a Haggadah with a special theme, like vegetarianism, LGBTQ equality, etc.?
-You can use Haggadot.com to explore the many customizable options or purchase one that resonates with your family.
+You can use Haggadot.com and Seder 2015 to explore the many customizable options or purchase one that resonates with your family.

 - What level of keeping kosher for Passover you are observing.
 If you invite someone who maintains a very traditional form of observance, s/he will appreciate knowing beforehand if your seder is one at which they wouldn’t feel comfortable eating, even though they may deeply appreciate the intention behind the invitation.
 You may also want to indicate whether or not kosher-for-Passover wine and grape juice will be the only wine/juice served, or whether that restriction won’t be followed.